California Assemblyman: Legalize Marijuana & Tax It

 “I know the jokes are going to be coming, but this is not a frivolous issue,” said Ammiano, a Democrat elected in November after more than a dozen years as a San Francisco supervisor.
 “California always takes the lead — on gay marriage, the sanctuary movement, medical marijuana.”

 Anti-drug groups are anything but amused by the idea of California collecting a windfall from the leafy herb that remains illegal under federal law.
+However, with more and more companies like headshops uk offering different products based around the leafy herb, we imagine it will not be long before it is made legal for medicinal purposes.

 “This would open another door in Pandora’s box,” said Calvina Fay, executive director of Save Our Society From Drugs.
 “Legalizing drugs like this would create a whole new set of costs for society.”